Skip to main content

 Papua New Guinea is the biggest and most populated country in the Pacific, and is exposed to adverse effects of environmental and climatic changes.
 The rising sea-level causes salt-water intrusion which puts groundwater resources at risk causing negative effects on agricultural production and water supply.
 Flooding may destroy housing as well as crop fields that, combined with droughts, increases the adverse effects of climate change on agricultural production and ultimately on food supply, as only insufficient storage is kept.

 The highlands, with 2.2 million people in thousands of small villages, are subject to extreme weather conditions, in particular heavy rainfall and drought.
 Landslides are increasingly occurring due to population pressure on uncontrolled land use.
 Coastal areas and the many coral atolls are low-lying and nearly 500,000 people living in 2,000 coastal villages are vulnerable to weather extremes and flooding.
+In addition, a sufficient rise in sea temperature would kill sea coral, with consequences for fish breeding and for natural coastal defense mechanisms against extreme storms.

 The knowledge base was created based on readily available data and the following assessments were undertaken by Antea Group and its partners: